LP (singer): Personal life

-LP is a lesbian, and said in a 2016 interview: "It's not important to prove myself as a lesbian.
+Pergolizzi is a lesbian, and said in a 2016 interview: "It's not important to prove myself as a lesbian.
 But nevertheless visibility is important.
 We are normal people just like anybody else."

-LP wrote the song "Lost on You" after a breakup with actress Tamzin Brown.
-LP was later in a relationship with American singer-songwriter Lauren Ruth Ward, who appears in the video.
+Pergolizzi wrote the song "Lost on You" after a breakup with actress Tamzin Brown.
+Pergolizzi was later in a relationship with American singer-songwriter Lauren Ruth Ward, who appears in the video.
 LP also dated Mexican actress Julieta Grajales; their relationship ended in 2022.
 In 2023 LP began a relationship with Czech model Iveta Maurerová.

-LP is gender-neutral but said in 2018 they are "equally comfortable" being considered a "garden variety lesbian woman".
-In 2021, LP shifted to using they/them pronouns, saying in an interview, "I’m kind of transitioning over to the they/them thing; it's more my kind of vibe".
-As of May 2023, LP's official bio also uses the singular they.
+Pergolizzi is gender-neutral but said in 2018 they are "equally comfortable" being considered a "garden variety lesbian woman".
+In 2021, Pergolizzi shifted to using they/them pronouns, saying in an interview, "I’m kind of transitioning over to the they/them thing; it's more my kind of vibe".
+As of May 2023, Pergolizzi's official bio also uses the singular they.